 Coping with pain after breast surgery

 Treatment for breast pain after surgery depends on the type and severity of pain you're experiencing.
 Treatment options might include:

-Alternative therapies, including acupuncture, acupressure, transcutaneous nerve stimulation, relaxation training, biofeedback, hypnosis and yoga, also may be of benefit in reducing pain.
 Talk with your doctor about what may offer you the most relief.